Frequently asked questions

 Please contact me if you'd like details of private assessment centres / professionals who can medically assess for ADHD in children and adults.

 No, I'm a specialist teacher assessor.
-Many, many years ago, only educational psychologists could formally diagnose specific learning difficulties but specialist teacher assessors who hold a relevant post graduate qualification have been able to do this for a very long time.
+Many years ago, only educational psychologists could formally diagnose specific learning difficulties but specialist teacher assessors who hold a relevant post graduate qualification have been able to do this for a very long time.
 Being qualified to assess involves holding a post graduate diploma or equivalent as well as having teaching experience.
-See the 'About Sarah' page regarding my qualifications, experience and membership of nationally recognised professional bodies.
+Click HERE regarding my qualifications, experience and membership of nationally recognised professional bodies.
 It may be helpful to know that neither educational psychologists nor specialist teacher assessors can diagnose ADHD or autism.

 Although I've assessed for many years and families are welcome to share my reports at tribunals as evidence of a diagnosis, I don't offer work as an expert witness.
 This is partly through a lack of specialist training in tribunal work.
-If you're considering going to a tribunal and you're looking for someone who can a) conduct an assessment and b) attend, I can signpost you to databases to find other assessors.
+If you're considering going to a tribunal and you're looking for someone who can conduct an assessment and/or attend, I can signpost you.

 Up until 48 hours before the assessment date, you may cancel or postpone the appointment without incurring charges other than the non-refundable £75 deposit.
 However, please give me as much notice as possible so that I can offer the assessment slot to someone on my very long cancellation list.